kean/Align/Docs/AlignGuide.md

 ## Anchors

-Yalta has a simple and consistent model for creating constraints.
+Align has a simple and consistent model for creating constraints.
 Start by selecting an **anchor** or a **collection of anchors** of a view (or of a layout guide).
 Then use anchor's methods to create constraints.

 An anchor (`Anchor<Type, Axis>`) corresponds to a layout attribute (`NSLayoutConstraint.Attribute`) of a view (`UIView`) or of a layout guide (`UILayoutGuide`).